nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   Finds all applications with "Google" in the company name.
 * `find Google r/Software Engineer`
   Finds all applications with "Software Engineer" in the role and "Google" in any field.
+* `find Google AI`
+  Finds all applications with _both_ "Google" and "AI" in any fields.

 ---